SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 [Sample Script](https://docs.google.com/document/d/1uvOblGaCT5CYp9WavSy06AlfWdkGpqlU2BBg0rVMDvI/edit)

-Here are some of the great NPSP How-To Video projects you can help with right now:
+Here are scripts that were worked on at the Spring 20 Virtual Sprint

 ## Write, edit, and review scripts
 The scripts in our current backlog are below.
 Note!
 You don't have to be an expert on the topic; you will be following documentation.
 But you probably *will* be an expert by the time you are done!

-* Enhanced Recurring Donations
-* Migrating to Enhanced Recurring Donation
-* Intro to NPSP Import
+* Intro to NPSP Import - Bhin
 * What Are Campaigns and How Do They Work? >> CAROLINE R. & Barbara
-* NPSP Reports Workbook
+* NPSP Reports Workbook - Chandana
-* Create and Update Campaign Members Through an Opportunity
+* Create and Update Campaign Members Through an Opportunity - Melanie
 * Why and How to Use Leads >> Chandana & Charise
-* NPSP Logic for Creating Opportunity Contact Roles—And Avoiding Duplicates
 * Working with Opportunity Sales Processes >> MELANIE T. & Bill
-* Set up address verification
+* Set up address verification Bill and Melanie

-* Protect Your Data with an Effective Backup
-* NPSP Product Information for GDPR
-* Consent Management for NPSP
+Ideas for next sprint
 ## Translate exisiting NPSP Videography Scripts
 * Spanish
 * French